If you run an eCommerce store, it’s already time to be thinking about the holidays.

 Don’t Forget Your Site Analytics This Holiday Season

 This is the most important time of year to get things right.
-Use the analytics you have now to create a strategy likely to increase sales and revenue throughout the holiday season, and generate more useful analytics at the same time to take things even further next year.
+In addition to making sure your web hosting plan can handle an influx of traffic, use the analytics you have now to create a strategy likely to increase sales and revenue throughout the holiday season, and generate more useful analytics at the same time to take things even further next year.

 Kristen Hicks is an Austin-based freelance content writer and lifelong learner with an ongoing curiosity to learn new things.
 She uses that curiosity, combined with her experience as a freelance business owner, to write about subjects valuable to small business owners on the HostGator blog.
 You can find her on Twitter at @atxcopywriter.